How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 How often should I use turmeric clay mask for oily skin?

-Use turmeric clay mask 2-3 times weekly for oily skin.
-Clay absorbs excess sebum and unclogs pores effectively.
+Use turmeric clay mask 2–3 times weekly for oily skin.
+Clay absorbs excess oil and helps unclog pores.

-Space your sessions at least 2 days apart.
-This prevents over-drying while still controlling shine.
+Space sessions at least 2 days apart to prevent over-drying while still controlling shine.

 Can I use turmeric clay mask every day?